JonathanJD4/Identity-and-Access-Management-IAM-/README.md

 6. Powershell - More practice is required (I have used bash in Linux before)
 7. Audits (Internal & External) - However it can be understood its better to learn on the job about this - SOC 2
 8. CyberArk & Sailpint (Learn more about the tool)
-9. Read up on NIST (Nation Institution of Standards & Technology)
+9. Read up on NIST (National Institution of Standards & Technology)
 10. Microsoft Purview (Try it out or view it)

 Things I already understand